 The most common language spoken in La Barge - Cokeville is English.
 Other important languages spoken here include Navajo and Italian.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 1 residents per square mile, is less crowded than 99.5% of all U.S. neighborhoods.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 99.5% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Astoundingly, Ä¢¹½ÊÓÆµ's research reveals that this single neighborhood has a higher concentration of married couples living here than 97.5% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.